Bart van der Leck (1876-1958)

 Signed: B vd L

-Decorative tile, glazed terracotta with abstract decor of a fish, 1936
+Decorative tile, glazed terracotta with abstract decor: Fish, 1936

 12 x 12.5 cm.